sudharsanbaskars/FacialEmotionDetection/README.md

 ### Description
 - This Repository contains the code files for building a Deep Convolutional Neural Netwok based model to identify the human facial emotions into 5 classes namely Neutral, Happy, Sad, Fear and Angry.
-- The Model was built using Resnet-152 architecture by the transfer learning approch.
-- It can able to detect and classify the facial emotions in real time alse.
+- It can be able to detect and classify the facial emotions in real time also.

 ![happy](https://user-images.githubusercontent.com/71257512/148689048-db1d759e-93cb-4dbf-81f9-667c441ec134.jpg)